-Well/Spring Name Source Integrity Spring 1 Not Constructed to Standard
+Well/Spring Name Source Integrity

+Well 1 Constructed to Standards

+Well 2 Constructed to Standards

+Well 3 Constructed to Standards

 Wells may vary in their construction characteristics and in the geologic rock types in which they occur.
 The lack of an effective grout and sanitary seals are avenues by which contaminants from nearby surface water bodies or overland runoff can percolate to wells.
 Based on onsite reviews and the ground water under the direct influence data the well integrity was rated generally satisfactory or good, with no visible problems existing during the visit.
-The State has determined that this well is GWUDI or Ground Water Under the Direct Influence of surface water.
+The State has determined that these wells are GWUDI or Ground Water Under the Direct Influence of surface water.
 The apparent cause, considering the well is constructed to standards, is the karst geology of the area.
 Surface waters can enter and flow through this setting a great distance in a short amount of time carrying contaminants with it.
 Generally, a conjunctive delineation is performed for GWUDI systems to account for the area of surface influence.
 In a complex karst setting, it is almost impossible to determine which streams are contributing surface water directly.
 Often, the closest stream is not involved and streams further away are involved.
 Dye trace studies could possibly identify the area of contribution.
+In 1999, laundry detergent was discharged to Snowy Creek and within a few days soapy water was found in the treatment plant and well #1.
+This conclusively proves a direct connection from Snowy Creek to at least well #1 and probably well #2 also.